 All Measurement & Verification (M&V) efforts involve reliably quantifying the savings from energy conservation projects (or individual ECMs) by comparing the established baseline with the post-installation energy performance and use, normalised to reflect the same set of conditions.
-The ICP complex industrial protocol supports the use of Option B (Retrofit Isolation: All Parameter Measurement), and Option C (Whole Facility), as defined by the IPMVP.
-Option A (Retrofit Isolation: Key Parameter Measurement) may be used when appropriate under the targeted industrial protocol.
-The use of IPMVP Option D, Calibrated Simulation, is not considered practical for industrial facilities and is not permitted by ICP.
+The ICP complex industrial and energy supply protocol supports the use of Option B (Retrofit Isolation: All Parameter Measurement), and Option C (Whole Facility), as defined by the IPMVP.
+Option A (Retrofit Isolation: Key Parameter Measurement) may be used when appropriate under the targeted industrial and energy supply protocol.
+The use of IPMVP Option D, Calibrated Simulation is not permitted by ICP.

-For most M&V efforts, non-routine adjustments need to be made to the baseline to reflect unanticipated changes in the facility's energy use after the retrofits have been completed, such as changes in plant and equipment, shift patterns or process configuration.
-These items affect process and ancillary energy use, and need to be calculated and subtracted from or added to the baseline, so that it can be accurately compared to the post-retrofit energy use in an Option C approach.
-Calculation of the effects of these adjustments on the facility's energy use can be challenging, especially those that have potentially complex interactive effects with process elements or building services.
+For most M&V efforts, non-routine adjustments need to be made to the baseline to reflect unanticipated changes in energy use after the retrofits have been completed, such as changes in plant and equipment, occupancy, shift patterns or process configuration.
+These items affect energy use, and need to be calculated and subtracted from or added to the baseline, so that it can be accurately compared to the post-retrofit energy use in an Option C approach.
+Calculation of the effects of these adjustments on the facility/network's energy use can be challenging, especially those that have potentially complex interactive effects with process elements or building services.